vbhv1016/RJPOLICE_HACK_720_Hurricane_8/README.md

+# DeepFake Detection
-# Identify the images as real or fake using state-of-the-art AI models
+Identify the images as real or fake using state-of-the-art AI models